Direct Current Fundamentals

 Construction Lab I - Residential

 Introduction to residential wiring, plans, specifications, and codes.
 Theory and lab assignments covering procedures for wiring basic lighting and receptacle circuits, installing special purpose circuits and switching circuits, and producing accurate wiring diagrams.
 Blueprint reading and the understanding and utilization of the National Electrical Code (NEC) are strongly emphasized in the course.
-5 Credits (3 Lecture - 6 Lab) Fall Only.
+5 Credits (3 Lecture - 6 Lab) Corequisite(s): ELT111 or RET111.
+Fall Only.

 Applied Direct Current Fundamentals